King Edward's School, Birmingham was founded in 1552 by Edward VI and is one of the most successful and diverse boys' schools in the country.

 King Edward's School provides a stimulating academic curriculum, with boys consistently achieving outstanding results.
-In 2017, 70% of GCSEs were graded A*, and 90% A*/A. In the Sixth Form, 54% of the 95 boys achieved 40 points or more in the International Baccalaureate Diploma (equivalent to 4 A*s at A-level).
+In 2018, 65% of GCSEs were graded A*/9/8, and 84% A*/A/9/8/7.
+In the Sixth Form, 46% of the 110 boys achieved 40 points or more in the International Baccalaureate Diploma (equivalent to 4 A*s at A-level).
 The majority of boys go on to study at Russell Group universities, including Oxford and Cambridge.

 There is something for everyone at King Edward's.
 Pupils have on offer a wide range of extra-curricular activities, as well as clubs and societies such as Debating, Cross Country, Combined Cadet Force and many more.
-The Living History Group is of particular interest to pupils, being the only school-based re-enactment group in the country.
 School trips and expeditions are plentiful, which have previously included a caving trip to the Yorkshire Dales, a water polo tour to Hungary and a biodiversity expedition to Ecuador and the Galapagos Islands.

 Main School sports include hockey, cricket, water polo and rugby, but there are 18 different sports to choose from in total.
 Music plays a big part at King Edward's School, with many pupils being part of instrumental ensembles and choirs.
 Drama is also widely celebrated, with annual Junior and Senior productions being a key feature in the School calendar.